-From analog turntables to digital streaming, the way we get our music has transformed mightily over the years.
-As our music has gone increasingly mobile, headphones, too, have evolved into a daily obsession.
-Today, there’s a glut of affordable, high-performance options available, promising to enrich our lives with sweet, glorious music everywhere we go.
+From analog turntables to digital streaming, the way we get our music has been transformed mightily over the years.
+As music has gone increasingly mobile, headphones have evolved into a daily obsession.
+Today, there’s a glut of affordable, high-performance options available, promising to enrich our lives with glorious music everywhere we go.

 What is a headphone amp?

 Your DAC is an extremely important stop on the good train audiophile.